 Among the prima facie consequences of applying SSA with the universal reference class is that we have reason to believe in paranormal causation (such as psychokinesis) and that SSA recommends actions that seem radically foolish.
 A careful analysis, however, reveals that most of these prima facie consequences are merely apparent.
-We show how SSA manages to extricate itself from all of the worst incriminations (we apply a wrecking ball to the wrecking ball).
+We show how SSA manages to extricate itself from all of the worst incriminations (we apply a wrecking ball).